 When I attended primary school I nearly always returned home for lunch as school meals were meagre and often not to my taste and the highlight of the day for me was my mother's cottage pie and stews.
 Though she was only average at cooking and careful about expense I never knew anyone make these dishes and Christmas pudding so very good.

 Frances had a deep love of Spain and in the early 1960s learnt Spanish at home and at night school and also a little French and in June, 1963 my parents and I flew to France and explored the OLD and soon vanished France and Spain by car which was our holiday of a lifetime.
 We enjoyed ourselves tremendously!
 But then her husband soon afterwards became ill with two heart attacks in August, 1963 and he died in September, 1970.
 During this time she looked after the large garden and we went on annual holidays all over Britain.
+In 1969 she suddenly and mysteriously developed a painful slipped disc in her neck.
+She attended an osteopath at The Bristol Homeopathic by the university and after about 5 weeks it gradually improved.
 Although she was highly diligent about housework because of mild insomnia it was a family joke how she always loved sleep and made sure of her 40 winks in the afternoon and hated early rising.
 On her 60th birthday I stayed up all night secretly baking a large decorated 3 tier birthday cake which in the morning gave her a wonderful surprise.

 In 1970 and during most of that decade she was a member of the Henbury Townswomen's Guild and accompanied her sister, who became the chairman, and also sometimes a neighbour to their meetings at 7 p.m. the first Wednesday of each month.
 She went on many highly fascinating trips with this guild and always dressed, in a conservative manner, very smartly.
 Little summer treats were strawberry milkshakes sometimes with ice cream at a cafe in Westbury, and at home orange squash was her favourite drink.